 Alaska Airlines won federal approval for its first scheduled route linking Portland, Seattle, Fairbanks & Juneau in 1951.

-Alaska Airlines grew out of a single-plane company established by Linious McGee in 1932.
+From the Bush to Berlin, Alaska Airlines grew out of a single-plane company established by Linious McGee in 1932.
 McGee Airlines merged with Star Air Service in 1934.
 Under the leadership of Raymond W. Marshall, the airline aggressively pursued further purchases to create Alaska Star Airlines in 1942.
 The middle name was formally dropped on May 2, 1944, narrowly beating out a competitor who had also applied for the name Alaska Airlines.

 Following the end of World War II, Alaska Airlines acquired a fleet of surplus military aircraft, including DC-3, DC-4, and C-46 transports.
 In addition to providing charter passenger and cargo services in the Pacific Northwest, these planes participated in the 1948 Berlin Airlift (ferrying supplies to the city's "free" Allied zones after Soviet forces sealed the East German border), evacuating Chinese Nationalists during the last stages of the 1949 Communist revolution, and carrying Jews from around the world to the new State of Israel.